Specialism

 Tools

-10% biodiversity net gain: Planning requirements for new homes [2023 Update]
+10% biodiversity net gain: Planning requirements for new homes [2024 Update]

 6 minutes read

-This means that, before any development begins, applicants need to measure the existing and proposed biodiversity values of their sites.
-They also need to set a clear plan for the proposed increase, and get that plan approved by their local authority.
+The requirement is enforced by the 2021 Environment Act and means that before any development begins, applicants need to measure the existing and proposed biodiversity values of their site.
+They also need to set a clear plan for the proposed increase and have that plan approved by their local authority.

-What does biodiversity mean in this context?
+• What does biodiversity mean in this context?

-How is biodiversity measured and whose responsibility is it to measure it?
+• How is biodiversity measured and whose responsibility is it to measure it?

-How much is this going to cost you?
+• How much is this going to cost?

 What is biodiversity net gain (BNG), and why is it important?

-Local planning authorities across the country are recognizing the importance of incorporating BNG in their adopted and emerging local plans.
-By March 2023, 40% of councils had BNG policies in their current or emerging local plans, a substantial rise from 28% the year before.
+Since the announcement of Biodiversity Net Gain (BNG) in 2021, local planning authorities across the country began to acknowledge the importance of incorporating biodiversity requirements in their adopted and emerging local plans.
+By March 2023, 40% of councils had biodiversity net gain policies in their current or emerging local plans, a substantial rise from 28% the year before.
+Additionally, many councils introduced policies that go above and beyond the 10% requirement.
+In fact, 14 councils have introduced a Biodiversity Net Gain (BNG) of 20% on some or all new development projects.

 As charities like ClientEarth have pointed out, the UK’s departure from the EU left gaps in our national legislation around environmental protection.
-The 2021 Environment Bill sought to address this by setting clear targets for air quality, biodiversity, water and waste management and the reversal of species decline.
+The 2021 Environment Bill sought to address this by setting clear targets for air quality, biodiversity, water and waste management, and the reversal of species decline.

 A major item on the Environment Bill’s agenda is a reduction target on concentrations of particulate matter (PM2.5), the most harmful pollutant to human health.
 Moreover, while unsafe levels of PM2.5 affect all of us, we know that there’s also an important social justice element to the conversation.

 In 2020, a landmark court ruling by the London Inner South Coroner’s Court found air pollution to be the cause of death of nine-year-old Ella Roberta Adoo Kissi-Debrah, who lived in the London Borough of Lewisham.
-Throughout her life, particulate matter concentrations in Lewisham exceeded WHO guidelines, EU limits and national levels.
+Throughout her life, particulate matter concentrations in Lewisham exceeded WHO guidelines, EU limits, and national levels.

 Underlying health conditions made Kissi-Debrah more susceptible to the effects of toxins in the air, but her case also highlighted that air pollution levels tend to be more concentrated in less advantaged areas.
 Among other factors, this is caused by their geographic proximity to industrial activity and busy thoroughfares.